USD to ZAR Forecast 2026, 2027, 2028, 2029, 2030 –XS

 US Federal Reserve Policy & The "Dollar Smile"

-The USD tends to strengthen during US economic outperformance (due to yield advantages) and periods of global crisis (as a haven).
+The USD tends to strengthen during US economic outperformance (due to its yield advantage) and during periods of global crisis (as a haven).
 This dual dynamic, known as the “Dollar Smile,” means even during US slowdowns, risk-off sentiment supports the Dollar against emerging-market currencies like the Rand.

 The South African "Carry Trade" & Risk Sentiment